Quantum Invariants and Fiberedness: Similarities with knot Floer homology

 The knot Floer homology $\widehat{\mathit{HFK}}(K)$ of a knot $K$, defined by Ozsv\'ath and Szab\'o \cite{Ozsvth2004}, is a doubly-graded homology theory which categorifies the Alexander polynomial.
 It decomposes as

 where $n$ denotes the \emph{Alexander grading} and $m$ is the \emph{Maslov (homological) grading}.

 For fibered knots, $\widehat{\mathit{HFK}}(K,g)$ is one-dimensional, and the unique Maslov grading is given by the Hopf invariant.
-On the other hand, we saw in \cref{subsec:hopf} that the Hopf invariant appears as the minimal $q$-power $\el$ of the leading coefficient of $F_K$ (\cref{thm:L-Hopf-homogeneous}, \cref{conj:L-hopf}).
+On the other hand, we saw in \cref{subsec:hopf} that the Hopf invariant appears as the minimal $q$-power $\el(K)$ of the leading coefficient of $F_K$ (\cref{thm:L-Hopf-homogeneous}, \cref{conj:L-hopf}).
 In the previous section, we also found a definition of $\el(K)$ for non-fibered knots.
 This raises the question of whether there is a global relation between $F_K$ and $\widehat{\mathit{HFK}}(K)$ that extends beyond fibered knots.
+Indeed, we can reformulate \cref{conj:L-hopf} as follows: